Ramnaresh Sarwan: Controversy

 Sarwan was accused of corruption and match-fixing in 2011, but his charges were dismissed.
 West Indies cricket official Ernest Hilaire cited irresponsible reporting as the reason rumours spread that batsman Ramnaresh Sarwan was under investigation for match-fixing.
 In 2020, Chris Gayle called Ramnaresh Sarwan 'worse than global pandemic'.
 However, the Caribbean Premier League (CPL) decided to close controversial issue.

 Style of play

 For much of his career, Sarwan wore a bandana under his helmet whilst batting but dropped the practice due to a change in the design of helmet.
 He shared the habit of his fellow countrymen Shivnarine Chanderpaul and Narsingh Deonarine of marking his guard with a bail.

-Personal Life
+Personal life

-Sarwan was born to Kishan and Kumari Sarwan, as the eldest of their three children, in Wakenaam, an island in Guyana's Essequibo River.
+Sarwan was born in an Indo-Guyanese family to Kishan and Kumari Sarwan, as the eldest of their three children, in Wakenaam, an island in Guyana's Essequibo River.
 He later married Cindy Parsram as per Hindu rituals in 2013.
-They each have three children together.
+They have three children together.